Warning: Do No Listen To These Tracks While Driving

 Path to Peace

 This is one of my favorite compositions by John Greorius.
 This is the artist that composed ‘Heaven and Earth’.
-I’ve posted several pieces to the media player as that will play continuously.
 I suggest listening to these compositions when one has time to relax and actually listen.
 One might find this on iTunes as a compostion without hemi-sync.
 I listen to the album for the quality of the musics, not hemi-sync.
 I believe the album has 10 compositions.
-Here’s three.
-The media player has more.
+Here’s three samples.

 This is a collection of sleep tracks by Don Peyote and Naasko.
 I’m not sure how one might use this at night.
 I listen to it before going to sleep while I play Solitaire, and I do like this whole album which is 55 minutes long.